kianzohoury/auralflow/README.md

 ```

 ## SpectrogramNetSimple
-`SpectrogramNetSimple` is the spectrogram-domain U-Net network with
+`SpectrogramNetSimple` is the spectrogram-domain U-Net model with
 a simple encoder/decoder architecture.
 ```python
 class SpectrogramNetSimple(nn.Module):